 Julie and Travis selected the Pink Pavilion and its fountain courtyard as the location for their cocktail hour and cake-cutting ceremony.
 Photo by Genevieve Leiper.

 The gardens at the MSV feature expansive spaces for large ceremonies along with intimate garden rooms for smaller weddings.
 Seasonal changes provide a variety of choices and colors for photo shoots, wedding ceremonies, and cocktail hours.
 So when thinking of your special moment, definitely don’t forget about fall!
-If you’d like to visit and tour the gardens to talk about the possibilities, I’d love to hear from you.
+If you’d like to visit and tour the gardens to talk about the possibilities, we’d love to hear from you.
 Send me an email, see more MSV wedding pictures, or fill out an inquiry form.

 Thanks to Julie and Travis for sharing some of their special moments at the MSV.
 Photography by Genevieve Leiper.
 Floral arrangements at Julie’s wedding by Bluebells and Flowers by Snellings.
 See Julie’s work HERE.